Family members provide more than 95% of non-professional care for older adults who do not live in nursing homes.

 All of these activities add up to a burden of care that varies widely for caregivers: 40 percent of caregivers report high burden, 18 percent report moderate burden, and 41 percent report a relatively low burden.

 Yet where do caregivers turn when they need help?
 Our health care system largely ignores caregivers and with cuts coming to Medicare and Medicaid it could get a lot worse.
 I have yet to find one pharma website that addresses the need of caregivers with online resources and links.
 It’s a problem that’s only going to get worse.
 Employers need to offer caregiver counseling to employees and insurers also need to provide support.
-Time to stop thinking of ROI and focus on people.
+Time to stop thinking about ROI and focus on people.